 - Greenery.
 Since it’s an outdoor space, I love to add greenery.
 These olive trees are the perfect evergreen decor paired in seagrass baskets and then I can simply swap them out with seasonal decor once the holidays approach.

 - Wreath.
-My door is currently “naked” in this picture because I didn’t want to cover any inch of my gorgeous Simpson Door Co.
-Dutch door up but usually I have something simple hanging there.
+My door is currently “naked” in this picture because I didn’t want to cover any inch of my gorgeous dutch door up but usually I have something simple hanging there.
 (If you look closely you can see my little gold hook I hammered in the window pane.)

 - House Numbers.
 Since my door is set back realllly far from the street, I opted to have them at the front of my house but if they were practical here then I would hang them above the light.
 So cute.